Inverkeithing High School

-Inverkeithing High School is a secondary school located in Inverkeithing, a historic town on Fife's southern coast 3½ miles from Dunfermline city centre, 9½ miles from Edinburgh city centre, and in between the towns and villages of Dalgety Bay, Rosyth and North Queensferry.
+Inverkeithing High School is an abandoned and closed secondary school in Scotland.
+It is located in Inverkeithing. a historic town on Fife's southern coast 3½ miles from Dunfermline city centre, between the towns of Dalgety Bay and Rosyth.

-The school has around 1,500 pupils (with students ranging in age from 11 to 18), with 94% of students coming from within the catchment area and 6% of students coming from outside the catchment area.
-The school employs approximately 150 staff.
+The school had around 1,500 pupils (with students ranging in age from 11 to 18), with 94% of students coming from within the catchment area and 6% of students coming from outside the catchment area.
+The school employed approximately 150 staff.

-The school has a swimming pool, football pitches, AstroTurf and tennis courts, and has been a Category B Listed Building since 2004.
+The building has been a Category B Listed Building since 2004.

-Inverkeithing High School will be replaced by the new Caledonia High School in the neighbouring town of Rosyth in August 2026.
-This year marks the final year of Inverkeithing High Schools operation.
-The building will have the capacity to accommodate 1735 pupils, over three floors, with an open 'see and be seen' approach throughout the school.
+Inverkeithing High School was replaced by Caledonia High School in the neighbouring town of Rosyth in 2026.
+Inverkeithing High School was open for 53 years from opening to closure.

 History

 The school dates from the early 1970s and was designed by architect Gavin Haveron McConnell, who was influenced by Le Corbusier and introduced some elements into the structure such as the pilotis which give open circulation under part of the building, and the accessible roof space.
 In 2004, the building received Listed status (Category B) from Historic Environment Scotland for its inventive Late Modern design.

-In 2007 it became the first secondary school in Fife to be awarded an Eco-Schools Green Flag – this reflects the staff and students commitment to the environment.
+In 2007, Inverkeithing High School became the first secondary school in Fife to be awarded an Eco-Schools Green Flag – this reflects the staff and students commitment to the environment.
 In November 2011 the school successfully passed the assessment for a third Green Flag.
 The school also achieved the Radio Forth Teacher of the Year 2011, Mrs Gordon, as a staff member.

 In November 2020, the education and children's services committee voted 14-4 in favour of building a new secondary school to replace Inverkeithing High School in Rosyth.
-It will be open to pupils by August 2026.
+It opened to teachers and pupils in 2026.

 The school celebrated its 50th birthday in 2023 after pupils first went to Inverkeithing High School in 1973.

+After a storm encompassing heavy rainfall in the early hours of Friday 26th June 2026, the high school saw its last time open to students very briefly before students were sent home.
+The storm had left structural and electrical damage leaving the school permanently closed a week early, meaning students did not get to have their final week at the high school before its permanent closure and abandonment.

 Catchment area

-The school mainly teaches pupils from:
+The school mostly taught pupils from: